davidschlachter/fast-xattr-test/README.md

 # fast-xattr-test
-Uses getxattr (C) to test for an extended attribute (OS X) — faster than xattr
+Uses getxattr (C) to test for an extended attribute (OS X) — faster than xattr.

+## Usage

+`fast-xattr-test attribute file`

+Returns true if attribute exists, false if it does not.